-We first test whether our main finding, a significant income gradient in the gains from a lower policy rate (through higher disposable income and asset values), is robust to including further controls.
+We first test whether our main finding, a significant income gradient in the gains from a lower monetary policy rate, is robust to including further controls.
 Our baseline model controls for ex ante GDP growth and inflation in Germany/Euro Area (interacted with income group indicators).
-We now sequentially add time fixed effects, more macro controls (also interacted with income group indicators) and household fixed effects.
-Figure A7 in the Online Appendix illustrates the two-year effects on disposable income (Panel A) and asset values (Panel B) estimated in the different models.
+We now sequentially add time fixed effects, more macro controls (also interacted with income group indicators) and household fixed effects to the model.
+We report the two-year effects on disposable income and asset values estimated in each of the different models in Figures A11-A14 in the Online Appendix.

-We start by introducing time fixed effects that absorb unobserved factors affecting all income groups in the same way (black line).
+As illustrated in Figure A11, we first introduce time fixed effects that absorb unobserved factors affecting all income groups in the same way (black line).
 This comes at the cost that only the income gradient in the estimates is identified.
 We choose the median income group (p45-p50) to be the omitted category and thus measure the effects of monetary policy for other income groups relative to the effects for that income group.
-The results suggest that lowering the policy rate by one percentage point raises disposable income by almost 4 percentage points more in the top income group than at the median and by almost 2 percentage points less in the bottom group than at the median.
-Similarly, the asset price effects (measured as a fraction of disposable income) are almost 50 percentage points larger in the top income group and almost 10 percentage points smaller in the bottom group than at the median.
+The results suggest that lowering the policy rate by one percentage point raises disposable income by almost 4 percentage points more in the top income group than at the median and by almost 2 percentage points less in the rather than the imputed changes in market values gives similar results, although with a considerably steeper slope at the very top of the income distribution.
+These estimates capture both changes in the appraisal values as well as sales and purchases of property.